Chris Dishman

-Christopher Michael Dishman (born February 27, 1974 in Gothenburg, Nebraska) is a former American Football offensive lineman.
+Christopher Michael Dishman (born February 27, 1974) is an American former professional football guard.
 Dishman grew up in Cozad, Nebraska, where he played on the 1991 Class B state champion team.
 He was also a class B state wrestling runner up.
 Dishman played college football for the Nebraska Cornhuskers.
-After college he played eight seasons in the NFL, including 7 for the Arizona Cardinals and 1 for the St. Louis Rams.
+After college he played eight seasons in the National Football League (NFL), including 7 for the Arizona Cardinals and 1 for the St. Louis Rams.
+He was selected in the fourth round of the 1997 NFL draft.